carloshzoghbi/AKS-IngressLink/README.md

 - Fill in and choose the following configuration:
   - Virtual machine name: kali
   - Region: Select the region you chose when you created the RG
+  - Avaliability options: No infrastructure redundancy required
   - Image: Click on "See all images" and search for Kali GUI Linux by Techlatest.net
+  Note: Let deafult values on the other options.
 - On the "Networking" tab
   - In 'Subnet' chose server-subnet
   - In 'Configure network security group' select the NSG you create for this lab
-- Click on Review + create and Create
+- Click on 'Review + create' and 'Create'
 - Click on 'Download private key and create resource'.
 You will use it for connect later to this VM.

 # 4. F5 IngressLink